jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 6. Ensure that all the replications configured on the source Artifactory instance have network access to their destination URL once they are created in the target instance.

-7. Ensure that you have a user that can log in to MyJFrog.
-For more information on MyJFrog, see MyJFrog Cloud Portal.
+7. Ensure that you have a user that can log in to [MyJFrog](https://my.jfrog.com/login/).

 8. Ensure that you can login to the primary node of your source instance through a terminal.